mdn/translated-content/files/zh-cn/mozilla/add-ons/webextensions/api/devtools/inspectedwindow/index.md

 ---
 title: devtools.inspectedWindow
 slug: Mozilla/Add-ons/WebExtensions/API/devtools/inspectedWindow
+page-type: webextension-api-property
+browser-compat: webextensions.api.devtools.inspectedWindow
 original_slug: Mozilla/Add-ons/WebExtensions/API/devtools.inspectedWindow
 ---

 {{AddonSidebar}}

 > **备注：** This page describes the WebExtensions devtools APIs as they exist in Firefox 54.
 Although the APIs are based on the [Chrome devtools APIs](https://developer.chrome.com/extensions/devtools), there are still many features that are not yet implemented in Firefox, and therefore are not documented here.
-To see which features are currently missing please see [Limitations of the devtools APIs](/zh-CN/Add-ons/WebExtensions/Using_the_devtools_APIs#Limitations_of_the_devtools_APIs).
+To see which features are currently missing please see [Limitations of the devtools APIs](/zh-CN/docs/Mozilla/Add-ons/WebExtensions/Extending_the_developer_tools#limitations_of_the_devtools_api).

 The `devtools.inspectedWindow` API lets a devtools extension interact with the window that the developer tools are attached to.